profy12/gnome-shell-netatmo-station/README.md

 ## Prerequies

 Should work with Gnome-shell 3.26 and later, tested with 3.28.
+Works too with Wayland.

 ## Installation

+### From gnome-shell-extension

+Install from [GNOME Shell extension website](https://extensions.gnome.org/extension/1512/netatmo-station/), don't forget the parameter the extension with your Netatmo credentials (the gear button).

+### Install from source

 First install the extension :